8ta4/say/DONTREADME.md

 ## Data Retention

-> Why doesn't this tool keep the audio after transcribing?
+> Why doesn't this tool store my audio after transcribing?

 Storing audio can amplify the observer effect, potentially making you more self-conscious.